Duplicate, Google Chose Different Canonical Than User

 You will get the dashboard which has not indexed, and indexed web pages.

-Then, select, not indexed tab.
-You will receive all the page indexing issues and the number of urls affected.
+Select the not indexed tab.
+You will receive all the page indexing issues and the number of URLs affected.

 How to fix Duplicate, Google Chose Different Canonical Than User?

 It is not tedious to fix this coverage issue.
-Before you need to analyze whether the affected URL is potential to index.
+But before that, you need to analyze whether the affected URL is potential to index.

 If the excluded URL is not to be indexed, then use 410 HTTP code or use Removal tool in Google search console to remove the URL from Google data base.

-Also, check whether the same URL present in XML sitemap, and remove them if present.
+Also, check whether the same URL is present in XML sitemap, and remove them.

 When the URL excluded is potential to fix, follow these two steps.